-- Collocate nuclear criticality safety staff near TA-55; - · Integrate early with IPT design reviews of new or modified equipment; - Establish and maintain specific classified and unclassified computer servers for nuclear criticality safety; and - Improve the nuclear criticality safety database.
+- Collocate nuclear criticality safety staff near TA-55; - Integrate early with IPT design reviews of new or modified equipment; - Establish and maintain specific classified and unclassified computer servers for nuclear criticality safety; and - Improve the nuclear criticality safety database.

-Objective Date Activity, Deliverable, or Milestone Current Mission Support Ongoing Continue triennial assessments Complete New CSEDs While Eliminating the Backlog (b) (5) Eliminate the CSED backlog per schedule issued in September 2019
+Objective Date Activity, Deliverable, or Milestone Current Mission Support Ongoing Continue triennial assessments Complete New CSEDs While Eliminating the Backlog (b)(5) Eliminate the CSED backlog per schedule issued in September 2019

-F.7 Physical Security
+E.7 Physical Security

-The Physical Security team analyzed current S&S functions at TA-55 and identified the additional staffing and infrastructure required to support the pit production mission.
-The expanded mission requires increasing the hours of operation at TA-55 PF-4 (b) (5) the ramp-up in program and construction activity combined with expanded hours of operation at TA-55 PF-4 drive the need to increase staffing for additional
+The Physical Security team analyzed current S&S functions at TA-55 and identified the additional staffing and infrastructure required to support the nit production mission.
+The expanded mission requires increasing the hours of operation at TA-55 PF-4 to (b)(5) the ramp-up in program and construction activity combined with expanded hours of operation at TA-5